rootstrap/tech-guides/git/README.md

 ## Before releasing to production

-This section contains aspects related to the branch management before released to production.
+This section contains aspects related to branch management before releasing to production.

 ### Develop branch (develop) **[Required]**